-The Sustainability Academy’s Master Compost and Solid Waste Course is a no-cost 6-week, in-class course that is intended for individuals without prior composting experience.
+The Sustainability Academy’s Master Compost and Solid Waste Course is a no-cost 7-week, in-class course that is intended for individuals without prior composting experience.
 All composting experience levels are welcome, but students without prior composting experience will benefit most from the class.
 The course is a mixture of lecture and hands-on learning, with an emphasis on interactivity to teach concrete composting skills.
+You do not have to have a backyard to participate in this course and start composting at home!
 The class provides students:

 - In-depth knowledge of backyard and vermi (worm) composting